Walt Whitman Community School: History

 The co-founders worked at the Walden Preparatory School in Addison.
 According to Thompson and Stone, anti-LGBT sentiments occurred at Walden.
 Whitman opened in 1997.
 Mary M. Clare and Steven E. James, the authors of the encyclopedia entry "Secondary Schools," wrote that it received media attention from around the world due to the "unique mission and its location in a southern city, considered nationally to represent conservative social values".
 When the school opened, its annual tuition was $7,000 ($ according to inflation) but financial assistance was given to all of the enrolled students.
 Financial assistance originated from the Walt Whitman Community School Foundation's fundraisers, including the GAYla prom, and other community and fundraising programs from the wider DFW LGBT community.
 The OutTakes film festival was one of the school's beneficiaries.

 When the school first opened, it was unaccredited.
 As of November 1997 it was still unaccredited.
 At the time it was attempting to get accredited by the Southern Association of Colleges and Schools (SACS).
 The earliest the school would be accredited would be three years after its opening, but once accredited it would retroactively apply to the diplomas of all graduated students.

 Towards the end of the school's life, financial support from other schools kept Whitman alive.
-Winfree Academy Charter Schools had offered its support to Whitman.
+Winfree Academy had offered its support to Whitman.

 In 2003 the school's budget was under $150,000 ($ when adjusted for inflation).
 That year, MTV created the documentary episode School's Out: The Life of a Gay High School in Texas, a part of the True Life series.
 The school hoped that it would increase attention focused on it.
 The World of Wonder company had produced the film.
 It received a screening at the Lakewood Theater.

 In 2004, prior to the beginning of the new school year, Winfree abruptly withdrew its support, causing Whitman to close.